numencode/wn-backup-plugin/README.md

 ```bash
 php artisan media:pull production cloudName folder --sudo
 ```
-- `folder` is the name of the folder where the files are uploaded (on the cloud storage)
+- `folder` is the name of the folder on the cloud storage where the media files are uploaded, the default is `storage/`
 - `--sudo` or `-x` forces superuser (sudo) on the remote server

 ---

+<a name="project-backup"></a>
 ### Project:backup

-The command creates a compressed tarball file, which is an archive of all project files in the current directory.
+The command creates a compressed tarball file, which is an archive of all the project files in the current directory.
-The name of the archive is the current timestamp with the extension `.tar.gz`.
+The name of the archive is the current timestamp with the extension of `.tar.gz`.
 The timestamp format can be explicitly specified, although the default format is `Y-m-d_H-i-s`.
 The command can also upload the file to the cloud storage, if an argument is provided.
 You can exclude explicitly selected folders from the archive.

-This command is useful if it's set in the Scheduler to create a complete backup once a week and upload it onto the cloud storage, for example.
+This command is useful if it's set in the Scheduler to create a complete backup once a week and upload it to the cloud storage.

 #### Usage in CLI